thunderclap-io/thunderclap-qemu/README.md

     sudo apt update

-Create a directory called `linux-packages` to install the cross build libraries into.
+Inside the source tree, create a directory called `linux-packages` to install the cross build libraries into.
 `cd` into it, and download the ARM packages:

     mkdir linux-packages